This apple and plum crumble is warming, jammy and delicious. With an easy crumble topping and a hint of spice it's perfect for a cozy night in.

 Desiccated coconut: is finely grated coconut, commonly used in baking.
 The fine texture mixes in well with the rest of the crumble topping and helps add some flavor and texture.

-White sugar: regular white sugar is fine.
-You could substitute with the same amount of brown sugar which would add some interesting caramel notes to this crumble.
+Granulated sugar: regular white sugar is fine.
+You could substitute with the same amount of light brown sugar which would add some interesting caramel notes to this crumble.

-All spice: also know as Jamaica pepper, is from a single plant but tastes like a combination of cinnamon, nutmeg and cloves.
+Allspice: also known as Jamaica pepper, is from a single plant but tastes like a combination of cinnamon, nutmeg and cloves.
 You can swap this spice with your favorite crumble spices or leave it out.
 A little Chinese five spice would also go wonderfully in this crumble.

 How to make apple and plum crumble